Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/transform/copy_location.rst

 .. vimeo:: 15187945

-Note that this "solar" system is not realistic at all (the wrong scale, the "earth" is rotating in the wrong direction around the "sun", ...).
+Note that, this "solar" system is not realistic at all (the wrong scale, the "earth" is rotating in the wrong direction around the "sun", ...).

 You can download the blend-file
 (`download here <https://wiki.blender.org/index.php/File:ManAnimationTechsUsingConstraintsExSolarSys.blend>`__)